Logical Operations

 Returns a num rounded to pos digits

-Returns the first non null value
+Accepts any number of inputs and returns the first non null value

 If the bool statement evaluates to true, the value of the true case is returned, otherwise the value of the false case is returned